 Get some practice using the speakerphone or computer microphone; try it ahead of time if you need to.

 Make sure that your computer has been set up and tested to run a webinar.

 Make sure you know how to use all of the equipment.

-Have your students review related materials about the upcoming presentation and then have them brainstorm some questions that they would like to ask the teacher and researchers.
+Have your students review related materials about the upcoming presentation and then have them brainstorm some questions that they would like to ask the educator and researchers.

 In preparation for the live event you will need:

-A computer with Internet access that is projected to a large screen or on large monitor so that everyone can see.
+A computer with Internet access that is projected to a large screen or on a large monitor so that everyone can see

 Your class comfortably seated.
 Arrange all students about the same distance from the speakerphone or as close to it as practical.